Part-time Faculty N-Z

-After her legal studies, Ms. Shaw taught health care insurance policy and medical law and ethics at the vocational training and business college levels.
-She has also held the position of program dean for Taylor Business Institute Chicago's medical billing and medical office administration degree and certificate programs where she further developed curriculum and academic policies as well as implemented and directed the college's academic assessment initiatives.
+After her legal studies, Ms. Shaw taught courses in health care insurance policy and medical law and ethics at the vocational training and business college levels.
+She has also held the position of program dean for medical billing and medical office administration degree and certificate programs at a Chicago business college where she further developed curriculum and academic policies as well as implemented and directed the college's academic assessment initiatives.

 B.A., DePaul University, 1997